VirdocsSoftware/django-compressor/README.rst

 Debug Argument
 --------------
 The ``debug`` keyword argument is special.
-The compress renderer interperts this as an override for the ``DEBUG`` flag in ``settings.py``.
+The compress renderer interprets this as an override for the ``DEBUG`` flag in ``settings.py``.
 This can be used to always render the complete tag list or to always render the compressed version.
 Debug is use like any other keyword argument.
 The value is expected to be